Overview of Biliary Function

 View Patient Education

 Bile salts (bile acids) are the major organic component in bile.
-The liver uses active transport to secrete bile salts into the canaliculus, the cleft between adjacent hepatocytes.
+Hepatocytes use active transport to secrete bile salts into the canaliculi, the channels between adjacent cells.
 Canalicular transport is the rate-limiting step in bile formation.
 Once secreted, bile salts draw other bile components (particularly sodium and water) into the canaliculus by osmosis.
 Bile salts are also biologic detergents that enable the body to excrete cholesterol and potentially toxic compounds (eg, bilirubin, drug metabolites).
 The function of bile salts in the duodenum is to solubilize ingested fat and fat-soluble vitamins, facilitating their digestion and absorption.
-From the liver, bile flows from the intrahepatic collecting system into the right or left hepatic duct, then into the common hepatic duct.
+From the canaliculi, bile flows into the intrahepatic collecting system, then into the right or left hepatic duct, and finally into the common hepatic duct.

-During fasting, about 75% of the bile secreted passes from the common hepatic duct into the gallbladder via the cystic duct.
+During fasting, approximately 75% of the bile secreted passes from the common hepatic duct into the gallbladder via the cystic duct.
 The rest flows directly into the common bile duct (formed by the junction of the common hepatic and cystic ducts) into the duodenum.
-During fasting, the gallbladder absorbs up to 90% of bile water, concentrating and storing bile.
+Also during fasting, the gallbladder absorbs up to 90% of bile water, concentrating and storing bile.

 View of the Liver and Gallbladder

-Bile empties from the gallbladder into the common bile duct.
+Bile empties from the gallbladder into the common bile duct via the cystic duct.
 The common bile duct joins with the pancreatic duct to form the ampulla of Vater, which empties into the duodenum.
 Before joining the pancreatic duct, the common bile duct tapers to a diameter of 0.6 cm.

 Eating releases gut hormones and stimulates cholinergic nerves, causing the gallbladder to contract and the sphincter of Oddi to relax.
 As a result, the gallbladder empties 50 to 75% of its contents into the duodenum.
-Conversely, during fasting, an increase in sphincter tone facilitates gallbladder filling.
+Conversely, during fasting, an increase in sphincter tone leads to gallbladder filling.

-Bile salts are poorly absorbed by passive diffusion in the proximal small bowel; most intestinal bile salts reach the terminal ileum, which actively absorbs 90% of bile salts into the portal venous circulation.
+In the proximal small bowel, bile salts undergo passive diffusion and are poorly absorbed; most intestinal bile salts reach the terminal ileum, which then actively absorbs 90% of bile salts into the portal venous circulation.
 Returned to the liver, bile salts are efficiently extracted, promptly modified (eg, conjugated if they arrive in the free form), and secreted back into bile.
-Bile salts circulate through this pathway from liver to gut to liver—the enterohepatic circulation—10 to 12 times/day.
+Bile salts circulate through this pathway from liver to gut to liver—the enterohepatic circulation—10 to 12 times per day.

-Most disorders of the biliary tract result from gallstones, although acalculous biliary pain occurs in the absence of gallstones and postcholecystectomy syndrome occurs after the gallbladder itself has been removed.
-Gallstones in the gallbladder (cholelithiasis) are usually asymptomatic.
-Bile flow may be blocked by gallstones in the bile ducts (choledocholithiasis), triggering biliary colic or causing inflammation of the gallbladder (cholecystitis).
+Gallstones are hardened deposits of cholesterol, bile salts, or pigment that form in the gallbladder or biliary tract, primarily as a result of imbalances in the composition of bile.
+Most disorders of the biliary tract result from gallstones, although gallstones in the gallbladder (cholelithiasis) are usually asymptomatic.
+Bile flow may be blocked by gallstones in the bile ducts (choledocholithiasis), causing biliary colic and cholangitis (inflammation of the bile duct), most commonly due to infection in the setting of biliary obstruction.
+Alternatively, gallstones in the cystic duct can cause inflammation of the gallbladder (cholecystitis).
 Cholecystitis may be acute, developing over hours, or chronic, persisting for a long time.

 quizzes_lightbulb_red